rtecson/RTAlertView/README.md

 ![RTAlertView double text fields](https://github.com/rtecson/RTAlertView/raw/master/Screenshots/05-Two-Text-Fields.png)

-Installation & Use
+<a name="Installation"></a>Installation & Use
 ------------------

-1. Drag the folder RTAlertView/RTAlertView to your project.
+1. Drag the folder RTAlertView/RTAlertView to your project in Xcode.
 2. Add the line `#import "RTAlertView.h"` to your class

-Credits
+<a name="Credits"></a>Credits
 -------

+- Thanks to Lee McDermott, author of LMAlertView (https://github.com/lmcd/LMAlertView).
+The code for making the alert view look as closely as possible to the iOS 7 system alert view, as well as the code for the spring animation when the alert view appears, is heavily borrowed from LMAlertView.
+- Thanks to Jeremy Wiebe for the design pattern of adding UIButtons recursively within an auto layout enabled container.